 When we get sick, bacteria are often to blame.
 But did you know that certain bacteria are also the cause for keeping us healthy?
-This is referred to as the microbiome, or the internal ecosystem of bacteria that constantly evolves and changes depending on the food we eat and the lifestyle we lead.
+The microbiome is an internal ecosystem of bacteria that constantly evolves depending on foods we eat and the lifestyle we lead.
+As we’ll see, our gut’s health is significantly influenced by its digestive environment.
+Therefore, it is essential to make good dietary choices that facilitate a healthy microbiome diet.

 How our microbiome develops

-When we are born, our gastrointestinal tract is sterile, since a developing fetus is completely sealed off from its mother’s microbes in the womb.
+A developing fetus is completely sealed off from its mother’s microbes in the womb, so the gastrointestinal tract is sterile when we are born.
 However, soon after we are born, microorganisms begin to accumulate.
-This starts with how we are born.
-Interestingly, babies born through C-section tend to have altered microbiomes and face more health risks than babies born vaginally.
+Interestingly, babies born through C-section tend to have altered microbiomes.
+They face more health risks than babies who are born vaginally.
 This includes a heightened risk for developing allergies, asthma and diabetes.
 The birth canal supplies newborns with the bacteria Lactobacillus, which helps babies digest milk and develop their immune system.
-Babies born via C-section instead attain their bacteria from the doctor’s hands.
+In contrast, babies born via C-section instead attain their bacteria from the doctor’s hands.

 In healthy individuals, good and bad bacteria exist together in harmony.
 However, if there is a disturbance in the balance, a state of dysbiosis occurs.
-This may make the body more susceptible to diseases including obesity, psoriasis, childhood-onset asthma, dementia, inflammatory bowel disease, colon cancer and even cardiovascular disease.
+This may make the body more susceptible to diseases, including:

-The problem is that today’s Standard American Diet can promote an imbalanced gut flora.
-Processed and inflammatory foods along with insufficient fruits and vegetables characterize this diet.
-This diet reduces bacterial diversity and promotes a state of inflammation.
-The biggest dietary and lifestyle culprits that can harm our microbiome include:
+Undoubtedly, the problem is that today’s Standard American Diet can promote an imbalanced gut flora.
+Processed foods along with lack of fruits and vegetables characterize this diet.
+This diet reduces diversity and promotes a state of inflammation.
+These are some of the biggest dietary and lifestyle culprits that can harm our microbiome diet:

 - Hydrogenated oil